 4. Don’t Avoid Fat — Just Choose the Right Type

 Fat has a bad reputation, but all fats are not created equal.
 Sure, it’s best to avoid trans fat altogether and limit the amount of saturated fat you consume, but unsaturated fats have numerous health benefits.
 If you avoid all fats it’s pretty likely that you’ll be left feeling hungry all the time – and you’ll be missing essential nutrients your body can’t make.
 Avocados, nuts, salmon, and coconut or olive oil can give you the omega-3s you need, while also leaving you feeling full and satisfied.

 Modern farming practices, depleted soil, and environmental toxins make it increasingly difficult to get all of the nutrients your body needs from food alone.
 And if you are trying to make your way to healthier food after years of consuming mostly processed products, you may need some help to keep you feeling your best.
 My Multi Essentials vitamin and mineral blend can provide a daily dose of what you need most.
 With all the modern stressors and environmental toxins we are exposed to, a little extra support goes a long way!

 Healthy Eating Habits Can Lead You to a Balanced Lifestyle

 You don’t have to feel like you’re drowning in a sea of information.
-Find reliable sources and major studies to help guide your choices, but more importantly, follow how you feel.
+Focus on your overall habits, and follow how you feel.
 It doesn’t matter what the headlines say if a supposedly healthy choice leaves you feeling lousy!
 Don’t look for easy answers or a quick fix — the best things in life take time, and that includes finding eating patterns that work for you.
 And once you do, I think you’ll find you feel so great, sticking to it will be a breeze!